baskharm/fsa-group4/README.md

 - Don't work on your desktop - organize your repos either by class or under a common folder (e.g., github or other).
 - Deploy as you work - if everything passes tests, do add / commit / push and deploy frequently (several times a week).
 - Do hard things early.
 Do not delay figuring out the hard questions.
+- While [adding or creating a new location](https://www.google.com/maps/), add the valid cordinates for the latitude and longitude.